 We’ve not had the best of times of late at Sheffield Wednesday, with things turning extremely sour under Jos Luhukay at the back end of 2018.
-Unbeknown to most, the chairman had a new man waiting in the wings, and that man was of course Steve Bruce.
+Unbeknown to most, the chairman had a new man waiting in the wings, and that man was, of course, Steve Bruce.

-Bruce, 58, had been axed by our Championship rivals Villa in October, and while things ended badly for Bruce at Villa Park, our chairman recognised what Bruce had achieved at Championship level, what he could bring to the club, and was willing to pay big to bring him in.
+Bruce, 58, had been axed by our Championship rivals Villa in October, and while things ended severely for Bruce at Villa Park, our chairman recognised what Bruce had achieved at Championship level, what he could bring to the club, and was willing to pay big to bring him in.

-Bruce had, without question, undergone a torrid time in his personal life in the run up to his Villa exit.
+Bruce had, without question, undergone a torrid time in his personal life in the run-up to his Villa exit.
 And, while the chairman hoped to replace Jos Luhukay with Steve Bruce and his staff as quickly as possible, Bruce expressed a desire to take some time out.
 Do I think the chairman would have been keen on this?
 No. However, he was understanding of Bruce’s position.

 Wednesday did undoubtedly improve on the pitch following Luhukay’s departure, Lee Bullen’s stint in charge, the arrival of Agnew and Clemence, and then Bruce, however, after making a late push for the playoffs, we just fell short.
-There were reasons to be optimistic at this stage however, and this, in my opinion, was all down to Steve Bruce.
+There were reasons to be optimistic at this stage, however, and this, in my opinion, was all down to Steve Bruce.

 Everything seemed to be on the up.
-The club looked to be moving forward, and I personally started to get the same optimistic feelings I had experienced ahead of the 15/16 campaign, and then, the hero in this situation rapidly went down in my estimations.
+The club looked to be moving forward, and I started to get the same optimistic feelings I had experienced ahead of the 15/16 campaign, and then, the hero in this situation rapidly went down in my estimations.

-Now, I recognise that Bruce is a lifelong Newcastle fan, however, this didn’t stop him managing bitter rivals Sunderland, while also taking time to criticise the fan base he is now looking to get on side.
+Now, I recognise that Bruce is a lifelong Newcastle fan.
+However, this didn’t stop him managing bitter rivals Sunderland, while also taking time to criticise the fan base he is now looking to get on side.
 Bruce seemingly has a habit of crossing divides too.
 He’s managed both Wednesday and United, Birmingham and Villa, and has now made it Sunderland and Newcastle.

-The lack of respect Steve Bruce had shown at this point for Sheffield Wednesday as a whole – chairman, staff, players and fans – at this point was bordering on uneblievable.
-That was until he took charge of the side at Lincoln City, where he practically used his time with the media to make it clear in no uncertain terms that he wanted out, and was just waiting for it to happen.
+The lack of respect Steve Bruce had shown at this point for Sheffield Wednesday as a whole – chairman, staff, players and fans – at this point was bordering on unbelievable.
+That was until he took charge of the side at Lincoln City, where he practically used his time with the media to make it clear in no uncertain terms that he wanted out, and was waiting for it to happen.

 With the clubs locked in talks over a compensation package to release Bruce, Agnew and Clemence from their contracts, Bruce then took things to a whole new level disrespect when he resigned as Sheffield Wednesday manager, alongside Agnew and Clemence on Monday of this week.
-A move which in my opinion tells you everything you need to know about the man.
+A move, which in my opinion, tells you everything you need to know about the man.